shanko07/synopsys-instance-creator/README.md

 ![UI](./ui.png)

 To use the utility you simply "Add" whichever Synopsys servers you'd like to add users to with the accompanying admin credentials on those servers.
 Then you "Add" the users.
-The utility will automatically generate passwords, create the users as admins, and save the necessary information in `creds.txt`.
+You can also add users by downloading the template and filling in the necessary information and uploading back using the "Browse" button.
+The utility will automatically generate passwords, create the users as admins, and prompt you to download an excel sheet named `Credentials.xlsx`

-:warning: The contents of `creds.txt` are plaintext usernames and passwords for admin users.
-They are never transmitted over the network, but please be careful with this file. :warning:
+:warning: The contents of `Credentials.xlsx` are plaintext usernames and passwords for admin users.
+Please be careful with this file. :warning:

-ℹ️ Polaris support has not yet been added.
-All the piping is there, but the API calls need to be implemented and the UI messages possibly slightly adjusted ℹ️